Skip to header Skip to main content Skip to footer

 Peter Rumsey

-I am a realtor living in Historic Oakwood and an active advocate for policies, codes and programs that increase opportunities for multi-generational housing and aging in place.
-My experience during my 40 years in real estate includes working with non-profit corporations to increase the availability of affordable housing in the Triangle area.
-In my earlier career in the Federal OMB and two state governments I reviewed policies, programs, and budgets for housing assistance and community development programs.
+Peter is a realtor living in Historic Oakwood and an active advocate for policies, codes and programs that increase opportunities for multi-generational housing and aging in place.
+His experience during his 40 years in real estate includes working with non-profit corporations to increase the availability of affordable housing in the Triangle area.
+In Peter's earlier career in the Federal OMB and two state governments, he reviewed policies, programs, and budgets for housing assistance and community development programs.